-Take the trails less traveled and discover the hidden natural beauty of Palm Springs in a way that can only be described as exhilarating and breathtaking - take a guided tour by horseback.
+Take the trails less traveled and discover the hidden natural beauty of Palm Springs in a way that can only be described as exhilarating and breathtaking - stay in one of our Palm Springs vacation rentals and make sure to take a guided tour by horseback.
 See canyons, waterways, flora and fauna as well as ancient tribal lands at a leisurely pace while your guide leads you safely along well-established trails.

 Don't worry about being a skilled rider - all stables are highly safety-conscious and offer rides for everyone, whether it's your first time on a horse or you're an experienced rider.
 And you can choose from different types of trails and varied lengths of your ride, all led by experienced guides.
 Here are just a few of the stables in the Palm Springs area:

 Even though we have full chef kitchens in all of our Palm Springs vacation rentals there's no need to cook.

 This year, Greater Palm Springs Restaurant Week is back and better than ever!
 From Friday, June 2 to Sunday, June 11, experience all the best in dining that Palm Springs and the surrounding areas have to offer.
 Sample great menu items and multiple courses for $15-25 (lunch) and $29-49 (dinner).
 At these amazing prices, you can treat yourself to a new cuisine every night!
 From steaks to seafood and Californian to international, experience culinary excitement and diversity in the heart of the Coachella Valley.